 The Japanese Chin has the typical problems of a brachycephalic dog.
 He breathes out of his mouth since his nose is so small, and doesn’t do well in hot conditions.
 His large eyes can get scratched easily, younger dogs have bouts of hypoglycemia (low blood sugar) because they are so small, and when he gets older you will find that his lifespan is not as long as some of the small dogs.

-If you are looking for a loving little dog who steps around the apartment like a cat, dances like a circus dog, but is still aloof enough to be a watch dog, the Japanese Chin may be the breed of dog you should pick.
+If you are looking for a loving and clean little dog who steps around the apartment like a cat, dances like a circus dog, but is still aloof enough to be a watch dog, the Japanese Chin may be the breed of dog you should pick.

 The little slacker breed is a perfect ornament for the back of a couch, and a great apartment dog if you can put up with a little barking.
 He only weighs about 6-9 pounds and rarely sheds so he will not cover that couch in his silky white hair.
 The Maltese does need his teeth brushed every day, and if you take a few minutes to comb him you can avoid any tangles or mats developing in his coat.
 They do need to be walked, of course, but as long as you avoid the mud puddles the Maltese will stay as clean as a stuffed toy.